 Investigators who hold an IND or IDE are considered to be Sponsor-Investigators (S-I) and have responsibilities both as the investigator and as the sponsor.
 In particular S-Is have additional FDA regulatory, record keeping and safety reporting requirements.

-The IRB works closely with the Office of Compliance (OC) to ensure that Emory S-Is are compliant with federal regulations and Emory IRB requirements.
-OC provides educational resources and is available to assist investigators in determining which regulations apply to their research.
+The IRB works closely with the Office of Research Integrity and Compliance (ORIC) to ensure that Emory S-Is are compliant with federal regulations and Emory IRB requirements.
+ORIC provides educational resources and is available to assist investigators in determining which regulations apply to their research.

 The Emory IRB requires SIs to provide the IRB with the following:

 - IND or IDE number assigned by the FDA and FDA IND or IDE ‘may proceed’ letter or documentation that establishes that the drug is exempt from IND requirements or that the device is non-significant risk or exempt from IDE

 - A study can be reviewed by the IRB analyst and placed on a Full Board agenda while the IND or IDE is pending.
 If the IRB does not receive the IND or IDE may proceed letter or information from the FDA indicating the date of the IND or IDE submission (to verify that more than 30 days have passed), the study will be removed from the agenda.

 - Completion of IND or IDE S-I Responsibility Checklist,

 - Protocol with adequate Data and Safety Monitoring Plan (DSMP) and site monitoring (more details below).

 All studies need a DSMP.
 If a research protocol involves an increased level of risk, a Data and Safety Monitoring Board (DSMB) may be required to ensure that subjects are protected, reporting requirements are met, and that the data is kept confidential.
 For more information about DSMBs, follow this link.